 Missing data are ubiquitous in nearly every data analytic enterprise.
 Simple ad-hoc techniques for dealing with missing values such as deleting incomplete cases or replacing missing values with the item mean can cause a host of (hidden) problems.
-In this workshop, we will discuss principled methods for treating missing data and how to apply these methods in R. We will cover basic missing data theory, methods for exploring/quantifying the extent of the missing data problem and two principled methods for correcting the missing data: multiple imputation and full information maximum likelihood.
-Students will practice what they learn via practical exercises.
+In this workshop, we will discuss principled methods for treating missing data and how to apply these methods in R. We will cover some basic missing data theory, methods for exploring/quantifying the extent of the missing data problem and two principled methods for correcting the missing data: multiple imputation and full information maximum likelihood.
+Participants will practice what they learn via practical exercises.

-Professionals who seek a master-level introduction to missing data analysis.
+Professionals who seek a master-level introduction to missing data analysis

 Please note that there are no graded activities included in this course.
 Therefore, we are not able to provide students with a transcript of grades.
 You will obtain a certificate upon completion of this course.

 For an overview of all our summer school courses offered by the Department of Methodology and Statistics please click here.

 - Describe the most important characteristics of a missing data problem and choose appropriate statistics, metrics, or visualizations to quantify/illustrate those characteristics.

 - Describe the three missing data mechanisms and their effects on data analyses.

 - Describe the fraction of missing information, how it is interpreted, and why it is important.